chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

 2D Transient flow around a cylinder
 ======================================

-This example corresponds to a transient flow around a fixed cylinder at a Reynolds number of 200.
+This example corresponds to a transient flow around a fixed cylinder at a high Reynolds number.

 Features
 ---------